lukszi/python-visvalingam/README.md

 - Supporting multiple resolution targets in a single pass by processing them in descending order
 - Avoiding redundant calculations when extracting simplified polygons

-## Performance

-This C implementation offers significant performance improvements over pure Python implementations, especially for large polygons or when simplifying to multiple resolution levels.

-For a polygon with 10,000 vertices:
-- Pure Python implementation: ~5-10 seconds
-- This C implementation: ~0.05-0.1 seconds (50-100x faster)

-The algorithm has a time complexity of O(n log n), where n is the number of vertices in the original polygon.

 ## API Reference

 ### `visvalingam_c.simplify_multi(points, resolutions)`